 The price of the skillet let’s most people enter into the world of copper cookware without breaking the bank.

-Best Copper Core Cookware
+2. All-Clad Copper Core 5-Ply Cookware Set

-The handles are reinforced with cast-iron and All-Clad incorporates 5 layers of metal which is designed to help heat food faster and more evenly.
+The handles are reinforced with cast-iron, and All-Clad incorporates 5 layers of metal which is designed to help heat food faster and more evenly.

 That being said, the quality is reflected in the price.
 But don’t let the price be a deal breaker.
 After all, this cookware is primed to last a very long time.

+To make the deal sweeter, All-Clad includes a lifetime warranty against manufacturer defects.
 In terms of value, there are 3 options for purchasing a set.
 It comes in 7, 10, and 14 piece sets.

 The base, handle, and rivets are made from 100% copper.
 This leads to a heavy pot and excellent heat distribution while cooking.
-But because of this, it will become extremely hot so it’s best to use proper heat resistant gloves when handling.
+But because of this, it will become extremely hot, so it’s best to use proper heat resistant gloves when handling.

 Copper isn't cheap!
 This pot is definitely for someone who is serious about making candy.
 It might also be the perfect gift for those who aren’t so willing to purchase expensive cookware for themselves.